RusuGabriel/Alien-Invasion/README.md

 </div>

-<p align="center"> Few lines describing your project.
+<p align="center"> A 2D game in which the aim is to shoot down a fleet of Tie Fighters
     <br>
 </p>